 Three Course Repeats

-A student who repeats any 3 different NUR or AH courses will be required to write a remediation plan that delineates a clear plan for future success and that is acceptable to the Nursing Faculty Admissions and Progressions Committee prior to reapplying with Counseling.
-The student must complete this plan within one semester or the student will be ineligible to reapply.
-When an acceptable plan is received, the student needs to reapply with Counseling and will be readmitted according to the date of application for readmission and the availability of space in the Program.
+A student who repeats any 3 different NUR or AH courses will be required to write a remediation plan that delineates a clear plan for future success and that is acceptable to the Nursing Faculty Admissions and Progressions Committee prior to readmission.
 A student with 3 or more different NUR or AH course repeats who is not successful during or following the implementation of a faculty approved probationary remediation plan will be ineligible for readmission.

 Repetition of a Nursing Course

-A student readmitted to the Nursing Program after withdrawal from a Nursing course or failure to achieve a minimum grade of a C+ (2.3) in a Nursing course may repeat the (same) course one time.
+A student readmitted to the Nursing Program after withdrawal from or failure to achieve a minimum grade of a C+ (2.3) in a Nursing course may repeat the (same) course one time.
+Students repeating a course are required to complete all components of the course, including theory, labs, and clinical.
+All work submitted by the student must be completed within the current semester.
 If a passing grade is not attained when the course is repeated, the student will be ineligible for readmission.
 A withdrawal (W) or a withdrawal illness (WI) in a nursing course counts as one attempt.
 Students withdrawing with a withdrawal illness (WI) will need to submit to the MCC Nursing Department official documentation from a physician that indicates the condition requiring the WI has been resolved.

 To be eligible for graduation from the Nursing Program, students must meet all of the following requirements:

 - Complete the nursing curriculum requirements for the diploma/degree desired with a minimum grade point of 2.3 (C+) in each Nursing course and 2.0 (C) or higher in each general education course.
 (Effective Fall 2009)